itssamuelrowe/zen-website/content/docs/basics-of-zen.md

 +++
-title = "Basics of Zen"
-weight = 2
+title = "Basics of Zen: The Tradition of Hello World!" weight = 2
 +++